pengfeiyinn/pengfeiyinn.github.io/_pages/about.md

 </div>

 # 🎉 News
+- *2025.10*: &nbsp; Invited to serve as a reviewer for the Journal of Biomedical Informatics.
 - *2023.04*: &nbsp; Invited to serve as a reviewer for the 2023 American Medical Informatics Association Annual Symposium(AMIA).

 # 📖 Educations